tsereg/tsereg.github.io/about.md

 ---
 layout: page
 title: About
-permalink: /about/
 ---

-# About me
 ## About me

-I’ve been professionally involved in software development for over 30 years.
+I’ve been involved in software development for about 30 years.
 Currently, I work on the maintenance of a general-purpose Laboratory Information System (LIS), where I take part in the entire development lifecycle – from analyzing user requirements to design, implementation, and support.
 I also manage the development and documentation processes at the company I work for.

 My daily work involves technologies such as **C#, C++, Visual Basic, .NET, Win32 API, SQL, and XML**, though over the years I’ve worked with a wide range of other tools and platforms depending on project needs.